SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab2-2.md

 ### Task 2: Update Container App Recommendation service URL for Miyagi UI

+In this lab, you will update the Container App Recommendation service URL for the Miyagi UI by modifying the configuration settings to ensure seamless integration between the front end and the service.

 1. Once you completed the review of the logs, click on **Ingress** **(1)** under **Settings** and copy **Endpoints** **(2)** URL link.

    ![](./Media/miyag-recc-web.png)